EarthPol/earthpol.com/docs/War & Diplomacy/SiegeWar.md

 2. When you join a new nation, you'll earn 1 point on the next daily rollover and build up form there again.

+### Why do I lose Honor Points?

+- After remaining offline for 7 days, you will begin to lose 1 point a day until you reach 0.
+This is to ensure that online and active players are rewarded for their gameplay and PvP clans do not simply log on once and gain honor forever.

 ### Why Honor Points?